cwsecur1ty/cwsecur1ty.github.io/index.md

 Collection of AWS projects; Cloud solutions, security automation, and scalable architectures.
 Each project is designed to showcase practical skills with AWS services.

 - [Website Hosting on S3 with CloudFront](aws-s3-website.md) (A secure, cost-effective static website hosted on S3 with global delivery via CloudFront.)
+[Live Website For This Project HERE](https://d1l9lyx1eakae6.cloudfront.net/)

 ---